 Wheat can be sprouted easily by soaking in a bucket for 24 hours.
 Drain it, water it daily and in 7 days you will have wheat sprouts.
 This makes a cheap supplement for your chicken’s diet because a 50lb bag of wheat costs about $9 and will produce 400 lbs of feed for your chickens.

 However, you can purchase it in bulk or order it online for a better price.

-Cat Food: Cat food is high in protein, but there is a lot of debate about whether or not cat food is healthy for chickens.
+Cat food is high in protein, but there is a lot of debate about whether or not cat food is healthy for chickens.
 Chickens will definitely consume it, but some die-hard chicken breeders claim that cat food isn’t formulated to be the most healthy for the chickens.